devrxify/cloud-architecture-journey/02-Virtualization-Concepts.md

 ### ## 2.
 Understanding Containers

 * **What they are:** *Containers are a form of operating system level virtualization that packages up an application and its dependencies into a single, portable unit.
 They provide a consistent and isolated environment for running applications, regardless of the underlying infrastructure.*
-* **Analogy:** *If a VM is a complete house with its own foundation, plumbing, electrical, and rooms (the guest OS and all its files)—then a Container is an apartment in a large building.*
+* **Analogy:** *If a VM is a complete house with its own foundation, plumbing, electrical, and rooms (the guest OS and all its files) then a Container is an apartment in a large building.*

 ---